 • Spark batch processing: Talend leverages Spark batch processing for high-end data movement, ensuring efficient and reliable data mapping across large datasets.

-Talend is a comprehensive data integration platform offering a wide range of services such as ESB, iPaaS, and ETL.
+Talend is one of the comprehensive tools for data mapping offering a wide range of services such as ESB, iPaaS, and ETL.
 It aims to provide an all-in-one solution for connecting apps, integrating data warehouses, managing ETL pipelines, and fueling business intelligence.

 The platform supports various deployment options, including multi-cloud, hybrid-cloud, and on-premises, offering the flexibility of choosing the best approach for your specific needs.